Sunereum-Labs/sunre-bond-simulator/README.md

 The worst portfolio is solvent in 90% of weather years and most portfolios are solvent more than 95% of weather years.

 ![Portfolio Annual Returns](example_simulation/insolvency_year.jpg) <br>
-Pivoting the solvency data this way, we can see which weather years consistently perform poorly across porfolio combinations.
+Pivoting the solvency data this way, we can see which weather years consistently perform poorly across portfolio combinations.
 1979, for example, creates insolvency in the protocol in more than 80% of portfolios tests.
 This clustering suggests that the set-up (10 assets, state of New York, etc) is exposed to particular patterns of weather.
 2020 and 2021 are both problematic years, which would create significant risks for this insurance protocol.